55 Chinese Proverbs, Sayings and Quotes

 Similar to: “The early bird gets the worm.”
 If you get up early and plan your day, it will affect you positively.

-Funny Chinese Proverbs
+Funny Chinese Idioms and Expressions

 4. 缘木求鱼。 (yuánmù-qiúyú) – “To climb a tree to catch fish.”